salesforce/lwc-rfcs/text/0119-dynamic-component-creation.md

 #### Styles

 Something to keep in mind is that [light DOM styles are injected to the closest root node](https://rfcs.lwc.dev/rfcs/lwc/0115-light-dom#styles) and are not removed once the components are unmounted.
-This means that repeated mounting and mounting of a dynamic component could cause styles to be overwritten.
+This means that repeated mounting and unmounting of dynamic component could cause styles to be overwritten.
 This can be avoided by using either scoped styles or shadow dom, as the styles will be scoped.

 ## Drawbacks